YueLiPicasso/OCanrenTutorial/Main/peano/ctyp/README.md

 ```
 where `alist` is the type constructor for the abstract list type.

-The above logic type definition is closer to the ground level list type definition:
+The above logic type definition is conceptually closer to the ground level list type definition:
 ```ocaml
 @type 'a glist = ('a, 'a glist) alist  with show
 ```